yast/autoyast-profiles-test/README.md

 others known to be invalid for some known reason.
 The test should be called periodically using the latest and greatest AutoYaST schema package from build.

-AutoYaST profiles are stored in "as-is" state, for that reason they need to be on a non-public place, as they might contain sensitive information.
+## CAUTION

+AutoYaST profiles can contain sensitive information.
+So check new AutoYaST profiles before adding it to the project.
+This project is a public project which everyone can see!

 ## Workflow